pawel-struski/market-equilibrium/README.md

 # Competitive Market Behavior of LLMs

-This repository contains code for replicating a behavioural economic experiment where LLM-powered agents participate in a market.
+This repository contains code for replicating a behavioral economics experiment in which LLM-powered agents participate in a competitive market.
+Please note that this is a pilot study for a larger project and is still a work in progress.

 Note that this code requires an API key for OpenAI.